 Brisbane Height Safety Specialists

 Today, roof safety has become one of the most talked about hazards.
 According to Work Safe Australia, in 2017 15% of workplace fatalities were caused by falling from heights.
 What makes this statistic more frightening is that almost all of these were completely preventable.
 In general height safety has not been given the attention it requires partly due to the “out of site out of mind” mentality combined with the “but we have always done it this way” attitude.
 For years we have struggled to have some industries take roof safety seriously.
 But in today’s workplace, height safety is finally being taken seriously and given the attention it deserves.
 One of the main questions we are asked is what do I need to do to make my roof compliant?
 This is the wrong question.
 The right question is what do I need to do to eliminate the risk of a fall completely?
 This is the question that should be asked.
 Why?
 Because the Work Health and Safety Act does not require the PCBU (Person Conducting a Business or Undertaking) to provide a compliant workplace.
 It charges the PCBU with a legal duty to provide a workplace that is free from hazards.
 That where a hazard is identified that it is controlled using the hierarchy of control.
 Number one on that list is elimination.
 What many people just do not understand is that you could have a technically compliant anchor point system, have an incident where a worker is injured or killed and still be found guilty of having an unsafe workplace.

 For many years the standard roof safety design consisted of anchor points.
 As time moved on static lines were also used.
 Both of these fall arrest systems are considered the lowest level of control and should only be used as a last resort.
 There are other systems and methods available that will greatly increase the level of roof safety.
 As soon as you start to discuss this many building owners start to get worried about cost.
-Stating that they want anchor points because they can’t afford to install roof guard rail around their entire building.
+Stating that they want anchor points because they can’t afford to install roof guard rail around their entire building or other types of expensive roof safety systems.
 But these are just two options.
 So first we start with why are you needing workers on your roof?
 Often the answer can be as simple as to service air conditioning plant.
 Then we look at where that plant is located on the roof.
 We may find it is in the center of a large mostly flat roof with access from a roof access hatch.
 When looking at this we find that the entry point to the roof and the plant is all over 6 metres away from any edges.
-So in this case, what options are there?
+So in this case, what roof safety systems options are there?
 First option would be to provide guard railing around that area only.